Delivery options

 Professional paid internship and study tours

-Between the second and fourth semesters of your study, you will get to apply your skills in the industry through a professional paid internship.
-In addition to learning in a real-world environment, internships provide valuable connections and opportunities to network with future employers.
+During your third semester, you will apply your skills in the industry through a professional paid internship.
+During your internship. you’ll experience learning in a real-world environment while you develop valuable industry connections and get networking opportunities with future employers.

-As a student, you can also take advantage of exciting international study tours.
-Previous tour locations have included Australia, France, Spain, Italy, Chile and Thailand.
+You can also broaden your horizons and take advantage of exciting international study tours.
+Previous tour locations include Australia, France, Spain, Italy, Chile and Thailand.

 Global recognition through chef competitions

-SAIT’s Culinary Arts program will give you the skills for a global career path and opportunities to work in the world’s finest dining establishments.
+Our Culinary Arts program will give you the skills for a global career path and opportunities to work in the world’s finest dining establishments.
 You also have the option to compete in skills and culinary competitions - both locally and internationally.
-Our students have won gold and silver in Provincial and National Skills in addition to the Canadian Chef Association competitions.
-Our students have also competed in Hong Kong, Shanghai, Singapore and Toronto over the last several years placing in the top three.
+Our students have won gold and silver in Provincial and National Skills, as well as in Canadian Chef Association competitions.
+Our students also competed in Hong Kong, Shanghai, Singapore and Toronto over the last several years and were placed in the top three rankings.

 Is this the right fit for me?